rneimeyer/travel-time-api/README.md

 Travel Time is a travel tracker where users can plan for future trips.
 Users can enter a trip with their budget and dates and add potential options of flights and hotels to choose the best option for them.
 Users can store data from a variety of airlines and hotel brands to see everthing in one place.

-This app will include a backend database using Django and SQL and a frontend web application using Node.js and React.
+This app will include a backend database using MongoDB and Express.js and a frontend web application using Node.js and React.

 ## User Stories